 Skip to content

-5 Steps for Migrating Legacy Applications to the Cloud
+5 Steps to Migrate Legacy Apps to the Cloud

 Are you considering migrating legacy applications to the Cloud?
 Before you move forward, you need to create a clear plan to minimize downtime and ensure a successful migration.
-In this guide, we’ll walk you through 5 simple steps to successfully migrating legacy applications to the cloud, as well as highlight common mistakes and pitfalls that you might face.
+In this guide, we’ll walk you through 5 cloud migration steps to successfully migrate legacy applications to the cloud, as well as highlight common mistakes and pitfalls that you might face.
 Feeling overwhelmed?
 No worries – skip the article and get in touch with a Mission Cloud expert for a free migration readiness assessment.

 Why Should You Migrate to the Cloud?